Distributed Application Architecture Using Queue Service

 - Producer creates message and sends it to Queue.

-- Queue stores messages for a certain period.
+- Queue stores message for a certain period.

-- Conumer periodically polls the queue to detect new messages, and processes them immediately when confirmed.
+- Conumer periodically polls the queue to detect new messages, and processes them immediately once confirmed.

-- Consumer sends an acknowledgment (Ack) to Queue after message processing is finished.
+- Consumer sends an acknowledgment (Ack) to the Queue after message processing is complete.

 Use Cases